google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 This post is part of a **series of blog posts** describing **the changes we are making to DevTools' architecture and how it is built**.
 We will explain how DevTools has historically worked, what the benefits and limitations were and what we have done to alleviate the limitations.
-Therefore, let's dive deep into module systems, how to load code and how we ended up using ES modules.
+Therefore, let's dive deep into module systems, how to load code and how we ended up using JavaScript modules.

 ## In the beginning, there was nothing
-While the current frontend landscape has a variety of module systems with tools built around them, as well as the [now-standardized ES modules format](https://v8.dev/features/modules), none of these existed when DevTools was first built.
+While the current frontend landscape has a variety of module systems with tools built around them, as well as the [now-standardized JavaScript modules format](https://v8.dev/features/modules), none of these existed when DevTools was first built.
 DevTools is built on top of code that initially shipped in WebKit more than 12 years ago.

 The first mention of a module system in DevTools stems from 2012: [the introduction of a list of modules with an associated list of sources](https://chromium.googlesource.com/chromium/src/+/3a68bf939c8c8909ca84fea932fd42739e796638%5E%21/).